Pushback on Augusta’s plan to centralize grass cutting

 But commissioners hearing from the Recreation Department saying no because its maintenance workers do other duties.

-And from the Engineering Department saying the plan would make grass cutting less efficient and more expensive, not what some commissioners were expecting.
+And from the Engineering Department, their saying the plan would make grass cutting less efficient and more expensive, not what some commissioners were expecting.

-“I knew going into this it would not be favored any time you talk about reallocating resources be it human capital or financial capital there’s going to be push back,” said Interim Administrator Takiyah Douse.
+“I knew going into this that it would not be favored.
+Any time you talk about reallocating resources, whether it’s human capital or financial capital, there’s going to be push back,” said Interim Administrator Takiyah Douse.

 What is hurting grass cutting in Augusta is a shortage of inmate crews.

-The warden says he has seven open positions meaning there are not guards needed to supervise the crews, a recommendation to increase the pay to hire and retain the officers.
+The warden says he has seven open positions meaning there are not guards needed to supervise the crews, and there is a recommendation to increase the pay to hire and retain the officers.

 “What it will give us is an opportunity to meet the demands of the citizens out there when it comes down to performing these tasks that need to be done,” said Commissioner Tony Lewis.